 Percy's famously (infamously) known for staying loyal to the Ministry when his family suspected that he only got the job to spy for them.
 I'm defensive too, just like he is.
 If someone implies that I didn't achieve something out of my own merit, I'd blow up.
 He stood up for what he believed in against his entire family, and as someone from a large family that's never easy - so I can admire that stubbornness, that will to do right by your own standards and not someone else's, to some extent.
 But, when push came to shove, Percy was loyal to his family.
 And I am too.
 My family being the people I chose as family, but that loyalty is there.
 I can't help but empathise with him for all of this - even if most people don't understand it or approve of it.

+What would you see if you looked into the Mirror of Erised?
 I would see myself as a successful, happy person with kids around her.
 Successful because, even as a kid, I always imagined myself a cut above the others in the future.
 Someone who was acknowledged for her skills.
 And, the kids because I've always wanted them - screw the husband/wife/partner at all, I want the children.
 I still don't really know the path I want to take in the future, but those two have always been constants.

+Do you believe that moral actions should be judged by the intentions behind them, or by the consequences they create?
 Another cop-out: both.
 I think it's impossible to separate the two.
 'For the greater good' is fine until it's really not: even in the books I was pissed with that rhetoric.

+What was your ideal job as a kid?
+Has that changed?
+What is your ideal job now?
 I try not to remember a lot of my childhood.
 Over the years, I've chosen to forget a lot in favour of just moving the hell on and putting myself out there.
 All I wanted to be was happy (and I don't really remember this, I wrote it down in a primary school diary that my Mom kept).
 Of course, teachers hate that sort of response (they still do, I wrote the thing in Junior College and got the same expression of 'Oh you aimless fool').
 At some age though, as the many canvases will attest to, I wanted to be an artist.
 I wasn't able to choose between words and pictures - although now I'm a little more certain that it's the words in which I will place my trust.
 I never had an 'ideal job' though, just that I wanted to carry out this art and become rich and be happy.
 That hasn't changed even a bit.

 Right now, I don't have an 'ideal job'.
 I'm applying for scholarships so as to be able to go to university overseas, and I'll have to be able to present my 'ideal' job to each scholarship provider as something aligned with their organisation, so I'm leaving my head clear and my options open.
 If I can convince myself to want that job before an interview, I'll be able to convince them.
 I think in the short-term, really, I just want to go to university and study my language.